ru-461/ru-461/README.md

 ## Welcome

-Thanks for taking the time to look at my profile.
+Thank you for taking the time to visit my profile.

-## About
+## About Me

-Frontend & Mobile engineer.
+I am a Frontend and Mobile Engineer.